Opera in Latin America: 20th century and contemporary opera

 In contemporary Venezuela, there are great lyrical composers, including María Luisa Escobar, whose works include Kanaime, Orquídeas Azules, and Princesa Girasol.
 Other important composers include Hector Pellegatti (author of the verismo opera El Negro Miguel with lyrics by Pedro Blanco Vilariño), Alexis Rago (author of El Páramo, Miranda, and Froilán el Infausto), and Federico Ruíz (author of the famous opera buffa Los Martirios de Colón, with a libretto by Aquiles Nazoa).
 Today, most operatic activity in Venezuela takes place at Teatro Teresa Carreño.
 Here, operas such as El Páramo by Alexis Rago and Los martirios de Colón by Federico Ruiz have recently premiered.

 Other recent premieres include the opera Gertrudis by Gerardo Gerulewicz, with a libretto by Xiomara Moreno, work premiered in concert and in full stage production in Caracas, Venezuela.

 Venezuelan-American composer Sylvia Constantinidis who has written both, music and libretto for several lyrical works: two Dramatic Contemporary Operas, Araminta and Afrodita; one Experimental Short Opera, Aurora; and three Children Operas, Lincoln, Ponce de Leon, and The First ThanksGiving.
 Some scenes from Araminta were premiered in Concert in England 2017.
 Afrodita, was premiered in concert in England 2015 and in Miami, USA also in 2015.
 Aurora, the Experimental Short Opera, was premiered in England in 2011.
 The three Children Operas: Lincoln, Ponce de Leon, and The First ThanksGiving; were all premiered in Florida, USA in 2001, 2002, and 2003.
 For these three Children Operas, Constantinidis received the "Educator of Note Award 2003" by the “Ethel and W. George Kennedy Family Foundation”, and the Young Patronesses of the Opera, the Florida Grand Opera.
+In 2024 Ángel Hernández Lovera premiered the ópera Alice conducted by Elisa Vega.